Decypharr (Core Service)#

 See Core Service Routing for how core_service affects automation.

-To successfully run Decypharr with DUMB, the following configuration and mounting steps must be completed:
+To successfully run Decypharr with DUMB, review the mount mode and path guidance below:

 "decypharr": {